xKondziuu/youtube-ethical-adblocker/README.md

-# youtube-ethical-adblocker
-The YouTube Ethical AdBlocker (YTEAB)
+# The YouTube Ethical AdBlocker